littledivy/autopilot-deno/docs/README.md

 ### OS Support

 * Ubuntu - Full Support
-* MacOS - Supported but Not tested
+* MacOS - Full support except Window management
-* Windows - Supported but Not tested
+* Windows - Full support except Window managment

 If you find any difficulty while building from source or using this module, please open a issue or PR stating your issue.